Motorcycle Accidents: Lane Splitting

-Whenever you are able to speak to authorities, you should answer their questions honestly.
+Whenever you can speak to authorities, you should answer their questions honestly.
 It is a crime to lie to the police.
 However, you should say nothing that makes you liable for the accident.
 If you are uncomfortable answering a certain question, you have the right to refuse and to tell the officer that you want legal counsel before answering.

 Who is Liable for a Lane Splitting Accident?

 Lane splitting accidents are not like other accidents involving motorcycles and motor vehicles.
-The close proximity of car and motorbike and the reduced room for maneuver can make it hard to determine who was at fault for the collision.
-Even though you have a right to lane split, you can be held at-fault if it results in an accident.
+The close proximity of a car and a motorbike and the reduced room for maneuver can make it hard to determine who was at fault for the collision.
+Even though you have a right to lane split, you can be held liable if it results in an accident.

 The other driver will try to show that it was your carelessness and inattention that caused the accident.
-If you were badly hurt in the crash, the other driver’s insurance company will be desperate to prove the case against you, so that they do not have to pay out a large settlement.
+If you were badly hurt in the crash, the other driver’s insurance company will fight aggressively to prove the case against you so that they do not have to pay out a large settlement.
 And they may be able to do just that if they can gather enough circumstantial evidence against you.
 This will make it hard for you to recover damages for your injuries.

 Proving Your Case

 A serious accident injury can throw your entire world into upheaval.
 It can put you in the hospital for some time.
 It can leave you without the means to make a living, and you will be stuck with a range of medical bills related to your treatment, rehabilitation, and medication.
-Accident victims have been known to go bankrupt because of their inability to deal with the financial strain that follows from their condition.
+Accident victims have been known to go bankrupt from the inability to deal with the financial strain that follows their condition.

 Do not allow this to happen to you.
-If you did nothing wrong, you should not be left holding the bag when it comes to medical bills and lost revenue.
+If you did nothing wrong, you should not be left holding the bag for medical bills and lost revenue.
 The person responsible for the accident should pay for damages caused due to their negligence.
 And the only way to make them do so is to hire a legal professional to represent your case.